-22 Then a demonized man was brought to Him, blind and mute, and He healed him, so that the Ablind and Bmute Bspoke and Asaw.
-23 And all the crowds were amazed and said, "Might this not be the Christ, the Son of David?"
+the Christ, the Son of David?"
 24 But upon hearing it the Pharisees said, "This fellow does not cast out demons except by Beelzebul, ruler of the demons."
 25 But knowing their thoughts Jesus said to them: "Every kingdom divided against itself becomes desolate, and every city or house divided against itself will not stand.
 26 So if Satan casts out Satan he is divided against himself.
 How then will his kingdom stand?
 27 And if I cast out demons by Beelzebul, by whom do your sons cast them out?
-Therefore they will be your judges.
-28 But if I cast out demons by the Spirit of God, then surely the kingdom of God has come upon you.
+Therefore they will be your judges.2 28 But if I cast out demons by the Spirit of God, then surely the kingdom of God has come upon you.
 29 Or how can anyone go into the house of the strong man and plunder his goods, unless he first binds the strong man?
-Then he can plunder the house.
-8
+Then he can plunder the house.1